elementbound/nlon/doc/spec/example-flow.md

 ```

 This is a JSON object, terminated by a newline.
 The last newline is very
-important, as that's what marks the end of each message, making NLON fit for
+important, as that's what marks the end of each message, making nlon fit for
 stream-type transports.

 For the sake of readability, from here on each message will be formatted as JSON